Learning Generalizable Tool-use Skills through Trajectory Generation: Method

 \subsection{Execution via sequential pose optimization}

-The generated point cloud trajectory $P^{gen}_{0:H}$ from \sect{sec:gen_traj_gen} describes the predicted trajectory for the generated tool to complete the manipulation task.
-However, in order to perform the manipulation task, the predicted trajectory has to be executed by a real tool, not by an imagined generated tool.
-In this section, we describe the optimization procedure for aligning the selected tool with the generated tool in order to extract actions for the selected tool (visualized in \fig{fig:overview} (c) and listed in detail in \algo{alg:opt}).
-Given the current observation $P^o$, the selected tool $P^{tool_{sel}}$, and a generated trajectory $P^{gen}_{0:H}$, we optimize the sequence of transformations of the selected tool $T^{opt}_{0:H}$ to align the selected tool point cloud with each of the generated tool point clouds at each timestep.
+In Section~\ref{sec:gen_traj_gen}, the generated point cloud trajectory of the tool $P^{gen}_{0:H}$ is built upon the reconstructed tool and is not guaranteed to be executable for the actual tool.
+In this section, we describe the optimization procedure for aligning the actual tool with the generated tool reconstruction in order to extract reasonable actions for actual execution (visualized in \fig{fig:overview} (b) and listed in detail in \algo{alg:opt}).

-We subdivide the optimized transformations $T^{opt}_{0:H}$ into a reset transformation $T^{opt}_0$ and delta poses $T^{opt}_{1:H}$.
-To compute the reset transformation, we align the selected tool $P^{tool_{sel}}$ to the generated tool in the first timestep $P^{gen}_0$.
-We additionally add a penalty for colliding with the observation point cloud (in our experiments, this is the dough).
+The initial transformation at time-step 0 exerts a decisive influence on the overall trajectory.
+We therefore subdivide the optimized transformations $T^{opt}_{0:H}$ into the reset transformation $T^{opt}_0$ and delta pose optimization $T^{opt}_{1:H}$.
+To align the actual tool $P^{tool}$ to the reconstructed tool in the first timestep $P^{gen}_0$, we consider the following terms: 1) the similarity between the predicted reset pose and actual tool pose, 2) the collision between tool and the initial scene observation.
 The loss function is given by:

-where the first term is the Chamfer distance between the selected tool $P^{tool_{sel}}$ transformed by $T$ and the generated tool $P^{gen}_0$ in reset pose, the second term is a collision penalty term computed as the Chamfer distance between the selected tool $P^{tool_{sel}}$ transformed by $T$ and the observation $P^o$, and $\lambda_c$ is a hyper-parameter balancing the two terms.
-The purpose of the penalty term is to penalize collisions between the tool in reset pose and the environment, though collisions will be allowed for subsequent timesteps.
-For optimization, we use Projected Gradient Descent, detailed in \sect{sec:implementation}, for different initializations of $T$ and choose the one that minimizes the objective described in Eq.~\ref{eq:reset_metric}.
+The first term is the Chamfer distance between the actual tool $P^{tool}$ transformed by $T$ and the reconstructed tool $P^{gen}_0$ at reset pose.
+The second term is a penalty term computed as the Chamfer distance between the existing tool $P^{tool}$ transformed by $T$ and the observation of the dough $P^o$. $\lambda_c$ is a hyper-parameter balancing the two terms.
+The aim of the penalty term is to avoid undesirable collisions between the tool in reset pose and the environment, while collisions will be allowed for subsequent time-steps.

+For optimization, we use Projected Gradient Descent, detailed in \sect{sec:implementation}, for different initializations of $T$ and learn to start from the one that minimizes the objective described in Eq.~\ref{eq:reset_metric}.

-After optimizing the reset transformation, we then optimize the delta poses $ T^{opt}_{1:H}$, again by aligning the selected tool $P^{tool_{sel}}$ to the generated tool at each timestep $P^{gen}_t$, with a penalty to encourage small motions.
+Next we work on the optimization of the delta poses $ T^{opt}_{1:H}$.
+Similar to that for reset pose, we evaluate the distance between the actual tool $P^{tool}$ and the reconstructed tool at each time-step $P^{gen}_t$, with an additional penalty term to encourage small motions.
 The loss function for the delta poses is given by: